rsp/cmi/PITCHME.md

 <br>(but if it doesn't then the frontend cannot crash)

 It is always symmetrical and works for all protocols on every layer.

 ---

+NULL is called a billion dollar mistake by its inventor not without a reason

+In JavaScript we have both `null` and `undefined`

+---

+When Jackie Gleason was singing about "foolish alibis" in the "Call me irresponsible" song, what he meant was a situation like this:

+Backend crashes and the backend developer blames the frontend:

+"It's not my fault!
+It's the fault of frontend developers because they sent me a bad request!"

+Frontend crashes and the frontend developer blames the backend:

+"It's not my fault!
+It's the fault of backend developers because they sent me a bad response!"

+---